 Conceptually, Operators take human operational knowledge and encode it into software that is more easily shared with consumers.

 Operators are pieces of software that ease the operational complexity of running another piece of software.
-They act like an extension of the software vendor’s engineering team, watching over a Kubernetes environment (such as OKD) and using its current state to make decisions in real time.
+They act like an extension of the software vendor’s engineering team, monitoring a Kubernetes environment (such as OKD) and using its current state to make decisions in real time.
 Advanced Operators are designed to handle upgrades seamlessly, react to failures automatically, and not take shortcuts, like skipping a software backup process to save time.

 More technically, Operators are a method of packaging, deploying, and managing a Kubernetes application.